The Dangers of Conscientious Culture With Barrington Martin II & Corey Kilpack | OAP #79

 Your buddy cousin Andrew's not wrong.

-Like, is is this a fight?
+Like, is this a fight?

-And like I go back and forth with this a little bit with it, but Barrington too.
+And like, I go back and forth with this a little bit with it, but Barrington too.

-End of the road, we are calling this branch in the software the master branch.
+We are calling this branch in the software the master branch.

 That's it.

-I'm gonna die on this hill.
+I'm going to die on this hill.

-You're like, uh no, not that no, I'm not dying on this hill.
+Like, no, I'm not dying on this hill.

-It's just like whatever, main branch, whatever.
+It's just like, whatever, main branch, whatever.

-Is like, all right, we'll go along with this one.
+And that's the part that's getting normalized is like, all right, we'll go along with this one.

-All right, because it's not worth dying, fighting over.
+Cause it's not worth dying, fighting over.

 But the concept of being that petty and that ridiculous, that's the bigger problem.